 How will you solicit feedback from the community and how can I get involved?

-The School Board has provided a variety of ways to give input because hearing from all stakeholders about the leadership characteristics they value most is a critical part of the search process.
-In January 2020, BWP consultants will facilitate focus group sessions and community forums to gather input from the community.
-Community members unable to attend meetings will have the opportunity to participate in a survey that will open on January 21.
-The community forums and meetings are planned for the week of January 20.
-Details provided above.
+Hearing from all stakeholders about the leadership characteristics they value most is a critical part of the search process.
+In January 2020, BWP consultants facilitated focus group sessions and community forums to gather input from the community.
+BWP also conducted a survey to gather input and presented all findings in a Community Engagement Report.

 How will my input be used?

 Stakeholder input will be used to inform the School Board’s selection of a new leader who meets the needs of the Arlington school community and, most importantly, the needs of students.
-BWP will present a Community Engagement Report summarizing community input at the School Board meeting on February 6 and develop an in-depth profile for the position to inform the recruitment and selection process.
+Input helped shape the development of an in-depth profile for the position to inform the recruitment and selection process.

 When do you expect to have a new permanent superintendent in place?

 Virginia law requires that the division superintendent shall be appointed by the school board within 180 days after a vacancy occurs and allows for one request for an extension.
-We are moving forward with this timeline in mind and have filed for an extension to allow the time necessary to find a highly qualified leader whose experience, values and background meets the needs of our school community.
+An extension was granted to allow the time necessary to find a highly qualified leader whose experience, values and background meets the needs of our school community.
 We anticipate hiring a new leader in Spring 2020.

 Please be aware that correspondence through email is subject to the Virginia Freedom of Information Act (FOIA).
 This means that your correspondence may be made public if (1) it deals with APS business, and (2) someone requests it – even if you have asked that your message be kept confidential.
 Only a few topics are exempt from the Virginia disclosure requirements such as communications about identifiable students and personnel information about individual employees.